 Renting capital goods makes up 20% of total capital expenses by US companies and this type of capital spending increases in downturns.
 This column discusses research showing that the systematic pattern of corporate leasing can be linked to credit constraints.
 This means that a robust rental sector has the potential to mitigate the negative effects of financial disruptions when obtaining credit becomes difficult.

-Thorsten Beck, Berrak Buyukkarabacak, Felix Rioja, Neven Valev 09 July 2009
+Thorsten Beck, Berrak Buyukkarabacak, Felix Rioja, Neven Valev, Thursday, July 9, 2009